Well hello there, and welcome! I’m so glad you’re here!

 Hi There!
 I’m Rose.

-All combined, I have over 10 years of marketing experience, ranging from for profit to nonprofit, including tiny little organizations of 4 employees and massive organizations of several thousand employees.
+All combined, I have over 10 years of marketing experience, ranging from for-profit to nonprofit, including tiny little organizations of 4 employees and massive organizations of several thousand employees.
 I have been one of the worker bees and one of the authoritative decision makers.
-I’ve had a tightly defined role with little to no flexibility, to an extremely broad role where I wear ALL the hats and have abundant flexibility.
+I’ve had a tightly defined role with no flexibility, to an extremely broad role where I wear ALL the hats and have abundant flexibility.
 I’ve worked in offices where all the ducks were in a row, and in offices where there aren’t ducks – just squirrels, and they certainly weren’t in a row.

 So what does this mean for you?
 It means that I’m ready to help you cut through the overwhelm, fear, and confusion, and take your marketing to the next level – no matter what you’re facing.